Ahmad-Alam/Ahmad-Alam.github.io/_posts/2024-12-13-lahore-real-estate.md

 ## Geospatial Analysis and Price Distribution

-Inspired by the innovative approach of Truong et al. {% reference TRUONG2020433 %} in their housing price prediction study, I implemented a geospatial analysis of Lahore's property market.
+Inspired by the innovative approach of Truong et al. {% cite TRUONG2020433 %} in their housing price prediction study, I implemented a geospatial analysis of Lahore's property market.
 Using Google's Geocoding API, I mapped each property's location to its corresponding latitude and longitude coordinates.
 This allowed me to create a comprehensive visualization of price distributions across the city.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">